 EATING AND DRINKING

 You can’t get much better than the variety and flavours you’ll find in HCM.
 Try local favourites like Pho (noodle soup), Bánh Mi (Vietnam's answer to Subway but way tastier!), Bánh Bao (steamed buns filled with herbed minced/sausage meat and sometimes an egg) and steamed Morning Glory in Oyster Sauce (similar to Bok Choi).

 Once the sun sets, the biggest party area for backpackers is at Pham Ngu Lao, a sprawling stretch flooded with bars, clubs, and cheap eateries.
 Get yourself a fresh beer for 7,000 VND (about 30cents!) and park yourself at a sidewalk table to watch the nightlife go by...before you jump in yourself, of course.
 Do note that it’s advisable to leave bags locked up at the guesthouse and to just carry what cash you need, as bag snatching is rampant in this area.
 Stay alert and you’ll have a real adventure in this hectic, vibrant city.

 WHERE STRAY STAYS

 A comfortable hotel in vibrant Ho Chi Minh City within walking distance to the backpacker area, Pho Tay Balo.
 The rooms are clean, air-conditioned and comfortable.

 Facilities: Free Wi-Fi, Room service, luggage storage, 24-hour front desk, 24-hour security, currency exchange, air-conditioning

-Take Yourself on a Sightseeing Walking Tour of Ho Chi Minh City! - Most of the sightseeing action centred around the Reunification Palace downtown.
-Here are 7 key places you can visit on foot in Ho Chi Minh City
+- Most of the sightseeing and atmosphere is centred around the Reunification Palace downtown.
+Here are 7 fantastic places to visit on foot in Ho Chi Minh City